WDI-SEA/react-development-course-materials/04-APIs and Heroku/06-heroku-lecture.md

 <aside class="notes">

-**Talking points**:
+**Talking Points**:

 - Next, we'll create a Heroku application using something called the `create-react-app-buildpack`.

-- A buildpack is a set of scripts that Heroku will use to read your React.js code and rebuild it for hosting on the web.
+- A buildpack is a set of scripts that Heroku will use to read your React code and rebuild it for hosting on the web.
 You shouldn't skip this step.

 </aside>